-Are you looking for a part-time job this summer or fall semester?
+Are you looking for a part-time job during your studies at CapU?
 Are you passionate about environmental issues and looking to develop leadership skills?
-CapU Works is accepting applications for a summer position and up to 5 positions in the fall/winter terms.
+CapU Works is accepting applications for 5 positions in the fall/winter terms.
 Hours are approximately 10 hours/week.
-Application deadline is April 15.
+Application deadline is August 19.

 Log in to the Career Hub to view the posting.

 CapU Works is a program that promotes sustainability by students, for students and with students.
 This program contributes to many CapU sustainability efforts, including EarthWorks, zero waste work, the community garden and energy management.
 CapU Works aims to inspire the community with events and activities that focus attention on a variety of sustainability matters.

 CapU Works is run by student employees, who act as organizers to support and promote campus sustainability goals.
 Our student organizers help manage our sustainable change.
 They host local and regional organizations, and often invite policy makers and social purpose companies to assist us with sustainable change.

 Students are organized by our Sustainability Assistant and report to the Sustainability Manager.
 Contact us to find out how you can help.

 CapU Works programs

 CapU Works student organizers encourage employees and students to raise sustainability awareness that spurs action and prompts conservations on- and off-campus.
 For example, Sweater Day promotes seasonally appropriate dress by turning down the heat two degrees.
 The campus community bundles up in their favourite sweaters to combat the cold, all while helping to keep our planet cool.

 Supporting local makers and eliminating the transportation of goods has both environmental and economic benefits.
 For example, CapU's winter market creates a community experience out of holiday season shopping, while supporting local crafts people, food producers and artisans.